in-toto/attestation/spec/predicates/deployment.md

 1. Attestation authenticity verification.
 It takes as input an artifact, an attestation, an attestation signature and the trusted roots.
 If verification passes, it outputs the attestation's intoto statement.
 If verification fails, the attestation is considered invalid and MUST be rejected.
 Using the trusted roots, this phase verifies:
     - The attestation signature.
-    - Only the authoritative scopes are present in the attestation.
+    - The authoritative scopes present in the attestation.
 If a scope type is non-empty and the generator is _not_ authoritative for the scope type, verification MUST fail.
 If a scope type is unrecognized or not supported by the verifier, verification MUST fail.
     - Required scopes are present in the attestation.
 2. Scope match verification.
-It takes as input the intoto payload from the previous phase.
+It takes as input the intoto statement from the previous phase.
 For scope types that identify a resource explicitly (see [Schema](#schema)), the verifier matches each scope value against its corresponding environment value where the artifact is to be deployed
 (e.g., a service account, a pod ID).
 For scope types that identify a resource implicitly via an authorization URI (see [Schema](#schema)), the verifier matches the value against the URI in the configuration (See [Configuration](#configuration)).
 Non-empty fields add constraints to the protection scope and are _always_ interpreted as a logical "AND".
 The verifier MUST compare each scope value to its expected value using an equality comparison.
 If the values are all equal, verification passes.
 Otherwise, it MUST fail.
 Unset scopes (either a scope type with an empty value or a non-present scope) are interpreted as "any value" and are ignored.

 ### Supported Scopes